 This remarkable history, its people, culture and stunning scenery, have made Cuba and Central America a must-do destination.

-Depart Australia the morning of August 6; Arrive Phoenix, Arizona (via Los Angeles).
+Depart Australia the morning of August 5; Arrive Phoenix, Arizona (via Los Angeles).
 Transfer to our hotel for a light meal and an afternoon rest.
 For those wishing to arrive a day or two earlier, there are plenty of options such as the Grand Canyon, Las Vegas etc

-Visit some of the highly productive irrigation areas near Maricopa, close to Phoenix.
+After a leisurely start, we will get a taste for some of Arizona's amazing desert landscape as we visit some of the highly productive irrigation areas near Maricopa, close to Phoenix.
 Arizona is one of the USA's major producers of cotton, grain and cattle in a very hot and dry (usually irrigated) environment.

 Today we visit The International Maize and Wheat Improvement Center (CIMMYT) on the outskirts of Mexico City.
 Australia is one of CIMMYT’s most consistent supporters and several Australian researchers are currently based there.
 The first of over 100 CIMMYT- related wheat varieties were released in Australia in 1973 – around 90% of Australia’s wheat area is now sown to these varieties.
 We’ll see what’s in the breeding and biotech pipeline.
-On the way to CIMMYT we will visit Teotihuacan (meaning “Place of the Gods”) and the awesome Pyramids of the Sun and Moon.
-Free evening.

 Transfer to the airport for the short flight to Havana.
 Afternoon orientation tour of Havana.

 Cuba is the Caribbean’s largest and least commercialised island and one of the world’s last bastions of communism.
 The island’s political isolation has prevented it from being overrun by tourists, and the locals are sincerely friendly towards those who do venture in.
 For nearly four centuries Cuba was the main gateway to the Spanish American empire and the major Cuban cities bear stunning testament to this era.
 But during the 1950s, Fidel Castro and his small band of revolutionaries, changed all that.
 The Bay of Pigs fiasco, the Cuban/Russian missile crisis and political and economic isolation soon followed.
 Almost in defiance of all this, Cuba is a world-class cultural and artistic hub.
-And speaking of hubs, if you’re looking for a spare part for that 1953 convertible, you’ve come to the right place.
+And speaking of hubs, if you’re looking for a spare part for that 1953 Chevy, you’ve come to the right place.

-Today we start our exploration of Cuba's rural heart as we head to Trinidad, on Cuba’s southern coastline.
-On the way, we pass by the famous Bay of Pigs.
 Founded in 1514, Trinidad is one of Cuba’s most historically significant cities and is World Heritage listed.
 It is the best preserved and most visited of the country’s provincial colonial cities.
 Some say the clocks stopped ticking in 1850 and have yet to restart.
 Built on huge sugar fortunes amassed in the adjacent Valle de los Ingenios during the early 19th century, the riches of the town’s pre-War of Independence heyday are still very much in evidence in illustrious colonial-style mansions bedecked with Italian frescoes, Wedgwood china and French chandeliers.

 Located on the foothills of the Escambray Mountains overlooking the Caribbean, this beautiful city also commands stunning views.
+For some local colour, we will stay at a well appointed Casa Particular (a Cuban B&B).

 We have a guided tour of Trinidad this morning before lunch and a free afternoon to do your own exploration of this beautiful location.
 There are also many local markets showing off the local produce and handicrafts (especially textiles and crochet work).
+You can visit the Caribbean beach at Playa Ancon, take a hike and visit the waterfalls in the nearby mountains or just wander the amazing cobblestoned streets and plazas.

-Today we continue northwest along the spine of Cuba and into the Camaguey region.
+Today we continue east along the spine of Cuba and into the Camaguey region.
 We have a farm visit on the way at Ciego de Avila and meet with local farmers.
 We then continue onto Camaguey, Cuba’s third largest city, for overnight.

-After almost continuous attacks from pirates the original city (founded as Santa María del Puerto del Príncipe around 1515 on the northern coast) was moved inland in 1528.
+After almost continuous attacks from pirates the original city (founded as Santa MarÃa del Puerto del PrÃncipe around 1515 on the northern coast) was moved inland in 1528.
 The new city was built with a confusing lay-out of winding and blind alleys – that lead to squares of different sizes.
 One explanation is that this was done by design, to make the city easier to defend from any raiders.

 The symbol of the city is the clay pot or tinajón and clay pots are everywhere.
 Local legend has it that if you drink water from a girl’s personal tinajón, you will fall in love with the girl and never leave her – maybe the fellas on this tour only need a one-way air ticket?